F5Networks/terraform-provider-bigip/docs/userguide/revision_history.rst

         - Description
         - Date

+      * - 1.2
+        - Updated the documentation with the following changes: |br| • Added section on :ref:`bigiq-licensing`.
+        - 06-16-20

       * - 1.1
         - Updated the documentation with the following changes: |br| • Added section on :ref:`as3-integration`. |br| • Added section on :ref:`do-integration`. |br| • Added information about our Slack channel to the :ref:`support` page.
         - 04-15-20